jecki/DHParser/documentation_src/manuals/05_testing.rst

 ======= ==================================================================

-Finally, the last part of each entry (i.e. line) in the log is an exceprt from the document at the location where the parser stood.
+Finally, the last part of each entry (i.e. line) in the log is an excerpt from the document at the location where the parser stood.
 In the HTML-log, colors indicate the which part of the excerpt was matched.
 (In the pure text-output as shown above this can only be inferred from the next line.)

-With these informations in mind you should be able to "read" the above log-excerpt.
-It takes a while to get used to reading oarsing-logs, though.
+With these information in mind you should be able to "read" the above log-excerpt.
+It takes a while to get used to reading parsing-logs, though.
 Reading logs can become confusing when lookahead or, in particular, when look-behind parsers are involved.
 Also, keep in mind that DHParser uses memoizing to avoid parsing the same part of a